Mathematics and Accounting BSc Honours

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

-We introduce you to accounting and finance through modules in financial accounting, management accounting and business economics.
-You also study core topics in mathematics and statistics including probability; algebra; differential equations and calculus.
+We’ll introduce you to financial accounting, management accounting and business economics.
+You’ll also learn about the core topics in mathematics and statistics.

 Modules

-In accounting, you develop skills in financial control and financial accounting.
-You then choose between options in interpreting company accounts or corporate finance.
+In accounting, you'll develop your skills in financial control and financial accounting.
+You can then choose between options in interpreting company accounts or corporate finance.

 Your core mathematical topics include vector calculus and statistical inference, as well as an introduction to computing and problem-solving.